Close-up of a front tooth implant being placed

 Your Step-by-Step Guide to Front Tooth Implant in Vancouver

-A missing front tooth affects more than just your smile—it can change the way you speak, eat, and carry yourself.
+A missing front tooth affects more than just your smile.
+It can change the way you speak, eat, and carry yourself.
 Even a single gap can make a big impact.
+At Yaletown Dental Boutique in downtown Vancouver, front tooth implants are planned and placed with a focus on what matters most: precision in surgery, natural aesthetics, and long-lasting strength.
+This combination helps ensure your restored tooth blends seamlessly with your smile and feels completely secure.

-This guide walks you through everything you need to know about the process, benefits, recovery, and results—so you can move forward feeling informed and supported.
+This guide walks you through everything you need to know about the process, benefits, recovery, and results, so you can move forward feeling informed and supported.

 What is a front tooth implant and how does it work?